Watch: Landslide rips through home: 'The sink is up in the air'

 She said the house had been pushed in by a landslide and they were “squished into this little gap by the pantry”.

-The couple’s legs were stuck which resulted in gashes as they pulled themselves from the carnage and climb over the broken home, through the wall that was no longer there.
+The couple’s legs were stuck, which resulted in gashes as they pulled themselves from the carnage and climbed over the broken home, through the wall that was no longer there.

 The landslide had gone across the driveway and straight through the home.

-“Anything that was in the lounge and kitchen area is all gone ... the sink is up in the air and the fridge and oven are all outside.”
+“Anything that was in the lounge and kitchen area is all gone... the sink is up in the air and the fridge and oven are all outside,” Van Der Aa said.

 The couple did not have their phones on them and needed to find help, covered in mud and in the rain.